3 words: cinnamon roll cake.

 - Preheat oven to 350o F. Line a 9 x 13 inch sheet pan with parchment paper on the bottom and grease the sides.

 - In a separate bowl, combine the flour, baking powder, baking soda and salt, whisking to combine.
-Slowly alternate folding in the flour mixture and the yogurt into the wet ingredients until everything is combined.
+Slowly alternate folding in the flour mixture and the sour cream into the wet ingredients until everything is combined.

 - Take the remaining 2/3 cup of brown sugar and mix with the cinnamon.
 Set aside.